RudyMas/easyrouter/README.md

 composer require rudymas/router
 ```

-or by adding in the file composer.json:
+or by editing composer.json yourself and adding:
 ```
 "require": {
     "rudymas/router": "*"